You are here

 Morag has worked in child injury prevention and control for more than 25 years.
 Her contributions to the field have been in the areas of injury surveillance, research, education, policy, program planning and evaluation.
 At Safe Kids, Morag manages research projects and maintains up-to-date data from government agencies and partners on medicine safety.

 Vice President Knowledge Transfer & Stakeholder Relations, Parachute

 As the VP, Knowledge Transfer and Stakeholder Relations, Pamela leads Parachute in translating evidence to action through strong relationships with key stakeholders and organizations across Canada.
-With almost 20 years experience in the health care/injury prevention sector, Pamela has focused on knowledge mobilization resulting in behaviour change, the impact of good public policy and the importance of collaboration to further the impact on social change.
+With almost 20 years of experience in the health care/injury prevention sector, Pamela has focused on knowledge mobilization resulting in behavior change, the impact of good public policy and the importance of collaboration to further the impact on social change.

 Senior Manager Corporate Relations, Union Pacific